 As the Supreme Court went through its analysis, it made, what I view as a significant point that underlies its present and likely future approach to antitrust cases: In rejecting an approach based upon whether the parties are legally distinct entities, the Court said that “we have eschewed such formalistic distinctions in favor of a functional consideration of how the parties involved in the alleged anticompetitive conduct actually operate.”

-Back to the case itself.
 The Supreme Court explained that they have consistently ignored the formalities of the entity when it was, in essence, a vehicle for ongoing concerted activity.
 The Court said the same with regard to professional organizations and trade groups—including, cited the Court, Goldfarb v.
-Virginia State Bar, which like the North Carolina Dental Board, was a state entity for some purposes.
+Virginia State Bar, which like the North Carolina Dental Board in another famous Supreme Court case, was a state entity for some purposes.
 Of course, the Virginia State Bar in Goldfarb was capable of conspiring to violate the antitrust laws and was not protected by state-action immunity.

 Applied to the NFL teams, the Supreme Court held that the teams are, in fact, “independent centers of decisionmaking,” for purposes of the intellectual property market.
 “To a firm making hats, the Saints and Colts are two potentially competing suppliers of valuable trademarks.”

 Not surprisingly, the Court rejected the teams’ argument that because they formed a single entity—a joint venture—they were incapable of conspiring together through that venture.
 That formal structure didn’t matter in light of the functional considerations that the teams are “independent centers of decisionmaking.”
 “The teams remain separately controlled, potential competitors with economic interests that are distinct from NFLP’s financial well-being.”